18F/handbook/_pages/general-information-and-resources/glossary.md

 - **FAS** - The [Federal Acquisition Service](https://www.gsa.gov/about-us/organization/federal-acquisition-service) is a GSA office dedicated to helping federal agencies buy products and services.
 TTS is part of FAS.

+- **FISMA** - Federal Information Security Management Act, a framework of various levels of information security.

 - **FOIA** - Freedom of Information Act, a law which allows the public to see government records.

 - **Front end developer** - The people who work on the parts of the site that you see, making the page look the way it's supposed to, have buttons in the right places, etc. They write HTML, CSS, and usually JavaScript.